perezjoan/Population-Potential-on-Catchment-Area---PPCA-Worldwide/README.md

 - Activate the environment and run the related Python scripts

 # Releases
+- v1.0.5 on 11/27/2024 - Added Appendix A1 to perform slope calculation and clustering for catchment creas (on points) and changes on the street filter of STEP 1 (added 'primary link' to pedestrian streets, removed some maxspeed values (60, 70, 80)
 - v1.0.4 on 10/23/2024 - Added a function to fill small segments with NA average values in step 4
 - v1.0.3 on 9/02/2024 - Added a function to remove zero length edges in step 4
 - v1.0.2 on 8/27/2024 - Added the mean population potential per pedestrian street in step 4